Pshy0/pshy_merge/README.md

-# Compiler
+# Compiling Modules

 The compiler script `combine.py` combines the given Lua modules into a single script that can run in TFM.

 By defaults, modules will be looked for in `./lua/` and `./pshy/lua/`.
 Folders containing an `init.lua` files are also considered modules.
-Modules are included in the order given in the command-line, except if an early module requires a later one.
+Modules are included in the order given on the command-line, except if an early module requires a later one.

 Options: